-The Purchasing and Transportation Coordinator is responsible to the Administrative Director for running errands into town, cordinating supply lists and purchasing supplies, overseeing all camp vehicles, and assisting the Administrative Director with tasks as needed.
-This position will also assist the Special Projects Coordinator when necessary (base salary: $235/week).
+The Purchasing and Transportation Coordinator is responsible to the Administrative Director for running errands into town, coordinating supply lists and purchasing supplies, overseeing all camp vehicles, and assisting the Administrative Director with tasks as needed.
+This position will also assist the Special Projects Coordinator when necessary (base salary: $250/week).

 Special Projects Coordinator

 The first of our two photographer positions takes digital photos of activities each day and uploads them to our website for parents to view.
 He/she will also write daily articles about what each age group is doing at camp for upload to our website (base salary dependent upon experience, with weekly bonus incentives).

 Social Media Photographer

 The second of our two photographers is responsible for working alongside the Assistant Director to manage the Camp's social media presence during the summer.
 He/she will regularly make posts and interact with followers on behalf of the Camp.
 This person will also assist the Photographer with taking photos during busy times in the camp schedule (base salary dependent upon experience, with weekly bonus incentives).